ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

   }
 ```

-Similarly, the _RO-Crate root_ entity (or a reference to another RO-Crate as a `Dataset`) may provide a [distribution] URL, in which case the download SHOULD be an archive that contains the _RO-Crate Metadata Document_ (either directly in the archive's root, or within a single folder in the archive), indicated by a version-less `conformsTo`:
+Similarly, the _RO-Crate Root_ entity (or a reference to another RO-Crate as a `Dataset`) may provide a [distribution] URL, in which case the download SHOULD be an archive that contains the _RO-Crate Metadata Document_ (either directly in the archive's root, or within a single folder in the archive), indicated by a version-less `conformsTo`:

 ```json
   {